TroyD9241/TroyD9241/README.md

 > Actively looking for my first opportunity in software engineering.
 Please checkout my portfolio site or connect with me on [linkedin](https://www.linkedin.com/in/troyd41/)

-> Currently learning Data Science and working on Data Structures & Algorithms!!
+> Currently looking to expand into the web3 world.

 >  ***Bilingual*** 🌏
 > - English 🌎